ForgeFlow/ao-odoo/ursa_crmlead/README.rst

 =============

 Sets reply-to in the lead items.
-This allows a standard reply-to address to be set when chatter is used to respond to leads
+This allows a standard reply-to address to be set when chatter is used to respond to leads.
+You can keep normal Odoo behavior at Sales team level using the field *Reply to Email Alias*.

 Credits
 =======